MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex1_dspm_for_ai.md

 You've created a policy that detects unethical activity in AI applications to help Contoso maintain responsible use of Copilot.

-## Task 4 – Run a data risk assessment to detect unlabeled content
+## Task 4 – Create a data risk assessment to detect unlabeled content

 To understand potential gaps in labeling coverage, you'll run a data risk assessment to identify files without sensitivity labels that may be accessed by Copilot.